The Redneck Manifesto (band): History

 In 2006 the band released an EP RMNMN.
 It was intended as a free CDEP for those who attended their Vicar Street headline gig in 2006.
 The CD was meant to be available soon after the gig but due to financial and CD pressing issues, the release was pushed back from its 1 June 2006, release date.
 Owing to the number of lost tickets (tickets were required to collect the CD) the band put the EP up for download on their website along with hi res versions of the artwork.
 The EP also increased from being a two-track EP to a five-track with each member contributing a track.

-Regarded as one of Ireland's finest live bands, the group are resolutely independent and have repeatedly bypassed normal music industry channels.
-The successes they have achieved to date - sold-out venues and snapped-up recordings issued on their own label - have been based entirely on their own merits, hard work and a phenomenal word-of-mouth reputation.
+The group is independent and records through their own label.

-On 23 November 2008 a bulletin was posted on their MySpace page stating that they were working on an album and hoping to release it early the following year.
+On 23 November 2008 a bulletin was posted on their Myspace page stating that they were working on an album and hoping to release it early the following year.
 In March 2010 the record Friendship was finally released.

 In May 2014, it emerged that two of the members, Egan and Bolger were living in Malmö in Sweden and had formed a new band called Dimman.
 Their first two-track EP was released on 21 May 2014.

 Their next album, The How, was recorded in June 2017 in Donegal and was released in 2018.
 "The Rednecks has always been pure, a joyful thing, playing together for the purity of hearing what each other is going to play."
 Richie Egan told GoldenPlec in an interview promoting their 20th anniversary show in Vicar Street on 30 November 2018.

 In July 2025, the band, now styled as TRM, announced the release of their eight album, entitled Grushy.
 The release is scheduled for September 2025 on Dublin-based Ten Spot Records, and there will be an Irish tour to launch the album.